Rules for wild camping in the Lake District

 Like nearby Sprinkling Tarn, Styhead Tarn is a popular wild camping spot.
 The tarn might have less room for camping and occupy a less dramatic situation but I’ve had some good times here.
 It’s popular for a reason.

 There is room for a tent at the northern end of the tarn, just off the main path leading down into Borrowdale.
+The following photo was taken from here.

 However there is more space is at the southern end nearest to Wasdale.
 Some partly submerged stepping stones lead through a marshy area to a couple of grassy areas that are perfect for wild camping.
+One grassy area can just be made out in the following photo – the green area to the right of the tarn.

 Other places to wild camp in the Lakes